-The way how start-ups are generally supposed to pitch is to present to investors an industry’s problem to which they can provide an, ideally unrivalled, sound and singular solution.
-There is hardly a deck which does not follow this rhetoric.
+The way start-ups are generally supposed to pitch is to present to investors an industry’s problem to which they can provide an, ideally unrivaled, sound, and singular solution.
+There is hardly a deck that does not follow this rhetoric.
 And for good reason so.

 Germany’s multi-centred constitution was a huge asset during the 1st, 2nd and 3rd industrial revolutions.
 Now, while we are in the course of the 4th industrial revolution where cyber physical systems will allow for almost entirely autonomous industrial processes based on knowledge and sensors, centralisation of knowledge and means is of the essence to allow for a decentralised, autonomous industrial landscape.
 It may look like a paradox.
 But multi-centred Germany will inevitably fall back whereas more centrally structured landscapes like US and China, and yes, also UK and France, will gain grounds.